 What Is “Virtue Signalling”? | hbomberguy

-Beyond being informative and often hilarious, Harry’s videos point to the potentially expansive future of video essays, and we look forward to seeing where he takes the genre.
+Informative and often hilarious, Harry’s videos point to the potentially expansive future of video essays, and we look forward to seeing where he takes the genre.

 So there you have it…

-Six video essays about film, games and culture you should watch.
+Six video essays about film, games, and culture you should watch.
 Whether you’re looking for an at-home film school or the tools to analyse popular culture, video essays on YouTube are reaching more subjects and sharing more ideas every day, and we highly recommend you check some of them out.
 We guarantee you’ll learn something new.